openedx/edx-documentation/en_us/shared/students/SFD_wiki.rst

 * Collecting suggestions for future runs of the course.

-As a student, you can perform the following tasks, depending on the permissions that the instructor has set:
+As a student, you can perform the following tasks, depending on the permissions that are set for the wiki.

 * :ref:`Add a wiki article<Adding a Wiki Article>`.
 * :ref:`Edit a wiki article<Editing a Wiki Article>`.
-If course staff allow students to edit an article, you see an **Edit** option for that article on the right side of the page.
-Note that only course staff can delete articles completely.
+If you allow students to edit an article, you see an **Edit** option for that article on the right side of the page.
+Note that only course team members can delete articles completely.
 * :ref:`Search for wiki articles<Searching for Wiki Articles>`.
 * :ref:`Manage versions of a wiki article<Managing Versions of a Wiki